orThrow

 Calling from Java

-Here's an example of calling this method from Java code:
+Here's an example of calling this function from Java code:

 final String text = "contact@kotools.org";